morijx/Raspi_cardiac_wave/Multiprocessing/README.md

 | **Total**                       | **198.15987**                  | **143.535**                            |

 To perform the test, the swap memory was expanded to the maximum of 2GB.
 However, as soon as swap was used to perform the calculation, the calculation time increased.
-This can be seen in example 5.
-It is therefore recommended to select the parameters in such a way that the maximum is utilised without having to access the swap.

 ## Use